 Phase one, which Alonzo will be placed on when he arrives, is very restrictive, Schommer said.
 It includes a minimum of four face-to-face contacts weekly, house arrest and electronic monitoring requiring a GPS monitor to be worn by Alonzo for a minimum of 90 days.

-Page 2 of 2 - As offenders move through phases two and three, house arrest and face-to-face contact requirements are modified as permitted by law to reflect offender progress, Schommer added.
+As offenders move through phases two and three, house arrest and face-to-face contact requirements are modified as permitted by law to reflect offender progress, Schommer added.